Advocacy Network Newsletter

 SfN Advocacy Resources

-- Contact your legislator about research funding via the Advocacy Action Center.
+- Introduce yourself to the new Congress via the Advocacy Action Center.

 - Watch the Neuroscientist’s Guide to Advocacy series to understand the tools you need to help advance the field.

-- Learn how to engage your members of Congress and persuasively advocate for science with SfN's Advocacy Best Practices.
+- Learn how to engage your members of Congress and effectively advocate for science with SfN's Advocacy Best Practices.

 - Get involved in global advocacy.